Experienced Workplace Discrimination Lawyers in Miami, FL

 - Refusal to hire individuals based on discrimination

 - Wrongful termination based on discrimination

-- Retaliation for discrimination complaints
+- Retaliation for having complained about discrimination

 - Creating a hostile work environment with insensitive or derogatory language

 Where Do I Go to File an Employment Discrimination Claim?

 Time is not on your side, and you have to file your discrimination claim with the appropriate government agency within a specific period of time – which can be one year or less.
 Discrimination claims involving violations of state laws must be reported to the Florida Commission on Human Relations (FCHR).
 Violations of federal discrimination laws, except for certain claims based on race, must be timely filed with the Equal Employment Opportunity Commission (EEOC).
 Many cases involving employment discrimination are covered by both state and federal legislation, so you may be able to file your discrimination claim with one or both agencies.
 It is always best to speak with a seasoned discrimination attorney before taking action or filing a claim to ensure you have everything covered.

 Contact Our Employment Discrimination Lawyers Attorneys for an Initial Consultation